Key Takeaways

 Choose a Company Name

 All company names must be registered with and approved by the Accounting and Corporate Regulatory Authority (ACRA) through their online portal, which charges a fee of SGD 15.
-The proposed name cannot be identical to any existing company name, nor may it contain various prohibited or undesirable words.
+The proposed name cannot be identical to any existing company name, nor may it contain prohibited or undesirable words.

 Note that your naming application may be referred to other Singapore Government agencies in specific industries.
 For example, when incorporating a real estate agency, applications will be forwarded to the Council for Estate Agencies.
 Similarly, applications for educational centres will be reviewed by the Ministry of Education (MOE).
 This additional review process typically takes between 7 to 14 working days.